Welcome To The

 Livestock and Forage Production

 Randolph County has approximately 600 livestock farms that are home to approximately 33,000 head of beef cattle and raise about 6.4 million broilers per year.
-A major goal of the Randolph County Extension Service is to improve the utilization of forages through the 300 Days of Grazing Program.
+A major goal of the Randolph County Extension Service is to improve the use of forages through the 300 Days of Grazing Program.

 The Randolph County 300 Days of Grazing demonstration farm obtained at least 300 days of grazing over the past five years with the exception of 2012 because of the severe drought.
 A legume establishment demonstration was conducted on the farm to improve quality of forage and reduce fertility costs.
 The demonstration resulted in a $17,000 savings by not having to purchase nitrogen fertilizer for demonstration area forage acres.